PantoMatrix/PantoMatrix/scripts/EMAGE_2024/readme.md

 ## Inference

-Here is the cli command for running inference scripts under the path ```<your root>/PantoMatrix/```, it will take around 1 min for generating motion, and 30 mins for rendering a video.
+Here is the command for running inference scripts under the path ```<your root>/PantoMatrix/```, it will take around 1 min to generate motion.
+You can visualize the result .npz files via blender using our blender addon.
+If you want to visualize with video, you may try our gradio demo.

 ```shell
 python scripts/EMAGE_2024/test_demo.py --config ./scripts/EMAGE_2024/configs/emage_test.yaml